 You may also use coir pots as inserts for ceramic pots.
 Their water retention counteracts the rapid drying out typical of terra cotta and other porous containers, especially during hot weather.

-Choose one 7-inch pot with two compact coir discs, or a set of three pots with six discs, in red, blue, green, orange, or white.
+Choose between the set shown above with one each of blue, green, and orange pots, or choose an all white option.
 A water level indicator in each pot lets you conveniently monitor moisture.

 Vines and climbers often need support when grown in containers.
 Coco poles consist of twine-wrapped fibers on a stick.